 Get a Flag Flown Over the Capitol

-U.S. flags actually flown over the Capitol Building in Washington, D.C., can be ordered from all senators and representatives.
+U.S. flags that have actually been flown over the Capitol Building in Washington, D.C., can be ordered from all senators and representatives.
 Flags are available in sizes ranging from 3'x5' to 5'x8' and cost from about $17.00 to about $28.00.
 You can request a specific date, like a birthday or anniversary, on which you want your flag flown.
 Your flag will come with a presentation-quality certificate from the Architect of the Capitol certifying that your flag was flown over the Capitol.
 If you specify that the flag should be flown to commemorate a special event, the certificate will also note that event.
 The flags are of high quality, with embroidered stars and individually sewn stripes.

 Be sure to order your flag at least 4 weeks before the date you want it flown over the Capitol, and then allow about 4- to 6-weeks for delivery.
-Most, if not all members of Congress now provide online forms for ordering flags on their web sites, but you can still order them by good old U.S. mail, if you prefer.
+Most, if not all members of Congress now provide online forms for ordering flags on their websites, but you can still order them by good old U.S. mail if you prefer.
 Demand for flags tends to go up around special occasions like July 4, national elections, or the anniversary of the Sept.
-11, 2001 terrorist attacks, so delivery might take a little longer.
+11, 2001, terrorist attacks, so delivery might take a little longer.

 Get Nominated to a U.S. Military Service Academy